 66. Advisory committees

-(1) The Minister may establish one or more advisory committees (a “committee”) to provide advice to the Minister in relation to employment in, and development of, the forest products industry or on any other matter relating to the administration of this Act.
+(1) The Minister may establish one or more advisory committees (a committee) to provide advice to the Minister in relation to employment in, and development of, the forest products industry or on any other matter relating to the administration of this Act.

 (2) Before establishing a committee the Minister is to consult with the Commission about —